-On October 27, 2022, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate of 95,555 shares of our Class A common stock, pre-funded warrants to purchase up to 137,778 shares of our Class A common stock (the "October 2022 Pre-Funded Warrants") and warrants to purchase up to 1,66,667 shares of our Class A common stock (the "October 2022 Standard Warrants").
+On October 27, 2022, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate of 95,555 shares of our Class A common stock, pre-funded warrants to purchase up to 1,37,778 shares of our Class A common stock (the "October 2022 Pre-Funded Warrants").
 The October 2022 units each consisted often share of Class A common stock or a October 2022 Pre-Funded Warrant and two October 2022 Standard Warrants to purchase one share of our Class A common stock.
 The October 2022 units were offered pursuant to the S-1 Registration Statement.
-The October 2022 Standard Warrants are exercisable immediately at an exercise price of sack october 2022 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class A common stock at an exercise price of \$0.0001.
+The October 2022 Standard Warrants are exercisable immediately at an exercise price equal to 9,90 per share of Class A common stock for a period of seven years.
+Each October 2022 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class A common stock at an exercise price of 90,0001.
 The October 2022 Offering generated gross proceeds of approximately \$7.5 million and net proceeds to the Company of approximately \$6.8 million.